ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/lambda_functions/nodejs_deployment.md

 The instructions to create the keys are below.

-### Generate AWS access keys
+### Acquire AWS Access Credentials

-Terraform requires AWS authentication to create AWS resources.
-You can generate access keys (access key ID and secret access key) to perform authentication.
-Terraform uses the access keys to make calls to AWS using the AWS CLI.
+The installation of Terraform on your desktop or laptop needs to communicate with AWS.
+Thus, Terraform needs to be able to authenticate with AWS.

-To generate an access key and secret access key, follow the [steps from the Terraform Learning Path](/learning-paths/server-and-cloud/aws-terraform/terraform#generate-access-keys-access-key-id-and-secret-access-key).
+To generate and configure the Access key ID and Secret access key, follow this [documentation](/install-guides/aws_access_keys).

 Before you begin, confirm you have an [AWS account](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=default&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start) and you can login to the AWS console.